Payop/payop-api-doc/3.Withdrawal/withdrawal.md

 > **Error handling:** if the bank cannot be resolved from the given `beneficiary.account` (IBAN or local account number) or `bic`, the request fails with `404` — `Bank details for iban %s not found` / `Bank details for account number %s not found`.

-> **Routing precondition:** this method must be enabled in the merchant's active payout routing configuration.
+> **Routing precondition:**  this method must be enabled as a payout option in the merchant account.
 If not, the request fails with `422` — `... is not supported for the payouts.
 Please get in touch with our support or select another method.`

 ** **